Peeter Pedaja: Departure for Australia

 At age 17, Pedaja decided to migrate to Australia and leave his family behind once again.
 He departed from West Germany on HMAS Kanimbla as one of 429 male unaccompanied and mostly unmarried displaced men from Baltic nations, specifically chosen to meet these criteria by Australian authorities.
 These men shared the voyage with 333 ratings of the British Royal Navy who had volunteered for service in the Royal Australian Navy.

 The Kanimbla stopped in Genoa along the way, where Pedaja would have witnessed a riot break out between the Navy cohort and Italian locals.
 Many were injured and one of the ratings died in hospital the following morning.
-At the time, the cause of this riot was reported as "a dispute with an Italian civillian, who accused the sailors of being drunk and molesting an old beggar woman."
+At the time, the cause of this riot was reported as "a dispute with an Italian civilian, who accused the sailors of being drunk and molesting an old beggar woman."
 However, the ship's able seaman would later claim that the incident was actually caused by "a group of Communist activists who were staging an uprising in the north of Italy and wanted to demonstrate their influence by capturing a British ship docked in the harbour."